hephaestus-compiler-project/types-bug-study-artifact/README.md

 downloads fixes' diffs, and computes general statistics for these fixes in `data/diffs/{groovy,java,kotlin,scala}/bug_id`.
 Each generated directory contains a `.diff` and a `stats.csv` file.

+## Dataset Overview

+* `data/bugs.json`: This document contains all 320 bugs examined in our study and their categorization.
+Each bug entry has the following fields:
+    * `language`: The language of the compiler.
+    * `compiler`: The compiler in which the bug occurred.
+    * `is_correct`: `True` if the bug-revealing test case is compilable;
+       `False` otherwise.
+    * `symptom`: The bug's symptom.
+    * `bug_cause`: The root cause of the bug.
+    * `error`: This field indicates how the bug was introduced.
+    * `chars`: This is an array containing the characteristics of the bug-revealing test case.
+* `data/characteristics.json`: This document contains the categories and the sub-categories of the bug-revealing test cases.
+* `data/{groovy,java,kotlin,scala}.json`: General statistics regarding
+   the creation and resolution date, the assignee, and the number of comments associated with each bug.
+* `data/diffs/{groovy,java,kotlin,scala}/bug_id/*.diff`: The revisions associated with
+   the fix of bug `bug_id`.
+* `data/diffs/{groovy,java,kotlin,scala}/bug_id/stats.csv`: Lines of code affected
+   by the fix of bug `bug_id`.
+* `data/test_cases/{groovy,java,kotlin,scala}/bug_id/*.{kt,java,scala,groovy}`:
+The test case of the fix of bug `bug_id`.
+* `data/test_cases/{groovy,java,kotlin,scala}/bug_id/stats.json`:
+Statistics on the bug-revealing test case (number of declarations, method/function calls, LoCs) associated with the bug `bug_id`.
+* `data/iterations/1/{groovy,java,kotlin,scala}.txt`: Bugs analyzed in each
+iteration.
+Each line contains two entries (comma separated):
+(1) the URL pointing to the bug report, and (2) the URL pointing to the fix of the bug.
+* `data/collection`: The entire dataset produced by the _post-filtering_ step (4.153 bugs) of our bug collection approach.

 # Step-by-Step Instructions